ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 use controlled inputs and do not establish live-provider quality.
 Keep evidence and results with the tested commit; [RESULTS.md](RESULTS.md) records this run.

+The recorded checks comprise 113 existing repository tests, 22 Python search/API tests, 8 JavaScript interaction tests and 20 live query scenarios.

 The frontend is opt-in: only `poc/config.local.toml` enables it.
 Default production builds remain on existing search.
-This branch provides local reviewable PoCs;
+This branch provides a local PoC for review;
-production needs approved hosting/authentication, durable private state/storage, monitoring, model/API ownership, broader relevance evaluation and deployment review.
-No personal orchestrator is included; that remains a separate design task.
+staging requires broader relevance evaluation, approved hosting and access controls, API ownership and quotas, monitoring, and deployment review.